ogny/belgeler/Diger/Ingilizce_kelime.rst

 Delete all trailing [*]_ whitespace (at the end of each line) with:

-**latter** : ikisinden sonuncusu

-- your shell may have its own version of true, which usually *s̲u̲p̲e̲r̲s̲e̲d̲e̲s* the version described here.
+your shell may have its own version of true, which usually supersedes [*]_ the version described here.

-**supersede** : yerini almak, yerine geçmek, yerine başkasını koymak, yerine başka bir şey koyarak iptal etmek ilga etmek, yürürlükten kaldırmak

 - This is a bit of a n̲i̲c̲h̲e̲ case but can come in handy